 Assistive technologies

 When testing web pages and IT products with assistive technologies, it is important to be aware that no two assistive technology (AT) products are alike.
-Developers are cautioned to use these tools only as an approximate gauge of accessibility.
 What seems to work perfectly in Product A may be inaccessible in Product B. Therefore, developers should resist the tendency to develop sites and applications that work with a particular AT product, and focus instead on developing sites that comply with standards.
+Also, full-time AT users develop skills, strategies and workflows for using their tools over many years of experience.
+When using these same tools for testing web pages, it is important to keep this limitation in mind.

 - NVDA